kranthiuppada/RISC_V_MYTH/README.md

 		​		$out[31:0] = $op[0] ? $sum : $op[1] ? $diff : $op[2] ? $prod : $qout ;
 				$out[31:0] = $val1[31:0]

   3. Then click on 'compile'.
    screenshot

-**3. Fibonacci Sequence**
+- Fibonacci Series:

   The Fibonacci Sequence is a sequence of whole numbers starting with two 1s, where each subsequent value in the sequence is the sum of the previous two values.

   1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
   2. Go to editor and place the below TL-Verilog in place of //...

 			$val[15:0] = $reset ?
 1 : >>1$val + >>2$val;

   3. Then click on 'compile'.

+- Pipelining using TL-Verilog:

-**4. Pythagorean Theorem Pipeline**
+   **Pythagorean Theorem Pipeline**

   1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
   2. Go to editor and place the below TL-Verilog in place of //...

 			 |calc
      			 @0